proeung/merative2/.github/pull_request_template.md

 ## Description

-> Add a human-readable description / detail summary of what the PR is changing and any details around how and why.
+> Add a human-readable description/detailed summary of what the PR is changing and any details about how and why.
 If applicable, include a screenshot indicating an example or examples of what the PR is changing in the application.

 **New**